jonnew/cyclops/MANUAL.md

 1. Now you are ready to supply time-varying input, from 0-5 volts, to the V_CTL pin to drive the LED or to program the onboard DAC to control the LED output.

+### Quality Control Procedure
+The following procedure is to be performed on boards purchased from an external vendor and sold in a kit or fully assembled state.

+#### Setup
+- Insert alligator clip across power switch solder points
+- Insert device into PCB clamp
+- Power from 15V, 1.5A capable bench-top power supply.

+- [ ] Power indicator LED turns on.

+#### DC Levels
+- Using a multimeter, probe the 12V, 2.5V, -5V, and -1.25V test points

+- [ ] 12V good
+- [ ] -5V good
+- [ ] -1.25V good
+- [ ] While probing the 2.5V test point, use a ESD-safe screwdriver on the trimpot to get exactly 2.5V.
+- [ ] Seal the pot with a dab of thread-lock glue.

+#### Dynamic characteristics
+- Set MDO3000's AFG to produce 0-5V, 100 Hz, 10% duty cycle square wave.
+- Insert LED/amplified photodiode test fixture into banana sockets and AUX BNC port.
+- Insert AFG output of MDO3000 output into VCTL BNC port of device
+- Bring CURR output of device to Ch1 of MDO3000
+- Bring VREF output to MD3000
+- Triggering on VREF Channel set scope to measure rise and fall times
+- Bring front panel potentiometer to 50% position.
+- Input switch to EXT source

+- [ ] Examine wave shape and rise/fall times in __current__ FB mode.
+Rise/fall times < 200 ns.
+No ringing on waveform.
+- [ ] Examine wave shape and rise/fall times in __optical__ FB mode.
+Rise/fall times < 200 ns.
+No ringing on waveform.
+- [ ] __RETURN FB SWITCH TO CURR POSITION__
+- [ ] Return input switch to OFF (middle) position

+#### Overcurrent indication
+- Bring gain potentiometer to full on position
+- Briefly tap on the TEST button.

+- [ ] Ensure that the >1A indicator LED turned on during pulse.
+- [ ] __RETURN GAIN POT.
+TO ZERO POSITION__

+#### Finish
+- [ ] Remove all power connectors.
+- [ ] Remove alligator clip.
+- [ ] Initial and serial number the board using sharpie on the large power trace on the right side of the board.
+- [ ] Enter board serial number into the spreadsheet.

 \FloatBarrier
 \newpage